jpmondet/Fully-Automated-K8s-deployment/README.md

 * etcd 3.3.13
 * Standard CNI type Bridge
 * IPVS replaces IPtables for Services
-* CoreDNS replaces Kubedns (1.13 made CoreDNS the default so it's no more a 'cool' feature to have ;-)
+* CoreDNS replaces Kubedns (1.13 made CoreDNS the default so it's not an 'innovation' anymore but well ;-) )
 * A pure RFC5549-based L3 IPv6 network (which lets you use IPv4 above v6)
 * [Kubefw](https://github.com/jpmondet/kubefw) to leverage Network Policies